c6o/docs/content/references/context-request.md

 # Request a Context

-Generate a request for access to a Kubernetes cluster.
-Send the generated request to your cluster administrator to receive encrypted credentials to a cluster.
+Request access to a Kubernetes cluster securely.
+Send your public key to your cluster administrator to receive an encrypted kubeconfig context.

 ## Usage